-Dr. Glen Boyle is Head of the Cancer Drug Mechanisms Group in the Cancer Program, at QIMR Berghofer Medical Research Institute.
+Professor Glen Boyle is Head of the Cancer Drug Mechanisms Group in the Cancer Program, at QIMR Berghofer Medical Research Institute.
 Boyle established his group in October 2013, and was promoted to Senior Research Fellow in February 2015.
 He was the recipient of the Wilson Fellowship for Skin Cancer Research, sponsored by Perpetual Trustees (2013-2016).
 He has been a Smart Futures Researcher-in-Residence sponsored by the Queensland Government (2011-2012) and has held NHMRC and Cancer Council Queensland Grants investigating investigating novel pathways in the formation of skin cancer and melanoma, and the development of novel anti-cancer treatments.
-Boyle has been investigating the molecular development of head and neck and cutaneous squamous cell carcinoma and melanoma since 1999.
-Boyle has a strong national, and a growing international, profile in cancer biology and novel drug discovery and characterisation.
+Professor Boyle has been investigating the molecular development of head and neck and cutaneous squamous cell carcinoma and melanoma since 1999.
+He has a strong national, and a growing international, profile in cancer biology and novel drug discovery and characterisation.
 He is a molecular and cellular biologist who has developed an inducible ablation system in cell lines over a number of years, and established spontaneous metastatic human melanoma models in mice.
 He has wide experience in cancer research, in particular the molecular mechanisms of progression, invasion and metastasis.
 Boyle also has extensive experience in functional analyses of cancer cells following manipulation.
 He has also been involved in pre-clinical studies resulting in a product on the market, and a compound currently in Phase I trials for treatment of melanoma and head and neck cancer.

 Current QIMR Berghofer appointments

 - 2017 – current: QIMR Berghofer Senior Research Fellow / Group Leader, Cancer Drug Mechanisms Group.